 - ‘One of my friends is coming without a plus 1 and doesn’t know anyone.
 How should I seat her?’

 If you can, place her on a table where there’s a couple of other single guests.
 But avoid creating a whole ‘singles’ table.
 It might feel a bit like a speed dating event if that happens.

 And think about who in your friendship group or family she might get along with and seat her with them.

 - We’re having a separate children’s table.
 Where’s the best place to put it and should we have supervisory adults on it?

-According to Plan Your Perfect Wedding.com it’s a good idea to: Put your children’s table close to the door, so troublesome young guests can be whipped out quickly if they start misbehaving!
+According to Plan Your Perfect Wedding.com one of the tips for your guest seating plan is to: Put your children’s table close to the door, so troublesome young guests can be whipped out quickly if they start misbehaving!

 But try to avoid putting adults on it – it’s hardly going to be fun for them is it?
 Besides, younger children needing help eating should be on a table with their parents.
 Keep the children’s table for the seven-twelve age group

-To prevent teenagers dying with embarrassment seat them either on a separate table or with younger adult friends.
+Another of our tips for your guest seating plan is to try at all cost to prevent teenagers dying with embarrassment by seating them either on a separate table or with younger adult friends.